 Although Alcoholics Anonymous was created by alcoholics with recovery from alcoholism in mind, it has since transcended.
 Since its inception in the 1930s, dozens of other 12-Step programs have been created to help people find a community of people struggling with similar things.
 Examples of other twelve-step programs include Narcotics Anonymous, Gamblers Anonymous, Codependents Anonymous, and Al-Anon.
 Regardless of the type of meeting, the series of steps navigate through the healing of mind, soul, and body.

+In the throes of substance addiction, an individual becomes consumed by an intense preoccupation with the chosen substance, whether it be drugs or alcohol.
 You are physically out of control when you’re near the substance and most of your time is spent trying to get, use, and recover from using the substance.

 In 12-Step programs, this is attributed to an affliction of the spirit.
 This self-centeredness makes the substance your first priority.
 The 12-step program is designed to tap into your sober consciousness.
 This helps people realign with their previous ethics and morals.
 People who participate in the 12-step program usually consider this to be a spiritual awakening that happens over time.